parkin/CU-Bus-Guide/README.md

 **[Install on Google Play](https://play.google.com/store/apps/details?id=com.teamparkin.mtdapp)**

-*Note:* Versions for Android tools, gradle, etc. were hastily upgraded before dumping the project to GitHub.
+*Note:* Version numbers for Android tools, gradle, etc. were hastily increased before dumping the project to GitHub.
 Therefore, some of the functionality of this code may be different/broken compared to the version currently on the Play Store.
 This will be fixed.

 ## Development